Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

     - If the user gives valid input:
       - Then we just return the input.

-Write your code in the cell block below and click "Run Tests" to check that your solution meets the outlined requirements and passes the tests.
-In order to run this code in VSCode, you will need to first add this code into your `snowman.py` file, then from the `snowman_project` directory you will run `python snowman.py` in the terminal.
-Running this command will execute your code.
+We can write our code in the cell block below and click "Run Tests" to check that our solution meets the outlined requirements and passes the tests.
+In order to run this code in VSCode, we'll need to first add this code into `snowman.py` file, then from the `snowman_project` directory we will run `python snowman.py` in the terminal.
+Running this command will execute our code.

 We will expand this to a full solution in the next lesson.